jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 (e.g. denials of cert), but that's not true in *all* such cases, so perhaps SCDB should consider creating a second much simpler table of cases that cites all the cases it has deliberately omitted.

+### 9. Undocumented Changes

+This is a broad category, encompassing every field of every record, and it's best illustrated with a simple example.

+The case "Ableman v.
+Booth (59 U.S. 479)" is recorded in SCDB with an argument date of "1856-01-04".
+This is at odds with the argument data reported in the Supreme Court's "Dates of Supreme Court Decisions and Arguments" document, which reports *no* argument date for that case.
+Remember, that's the document that SCDB *explicitly* says it relies on for dates in early cases such as this.

+One interpretation is that this is simply an SCDB error, in which case the argument date should be deleted from the next release.
+However, typos typically manifest themselves as a mistake in one or two digits, not as an entirely new value appearing out of nowhere.

+Another interpretation is that SCDB, relying on some other (unspecified) primary source, discovered that the case had *indeed* been argued on January 4, 1856.

+And we have *no idea* which is the correct answer.
+It's also quite likely that, at this moment, no one working on SCDB knows the correct answer, either.

+This is the fundamental problem with Andrew Martin's assertion that detailed differentials, change logs, etc, don't matter, and that end-users "can perform the differentials just as well as we can."
+That is absolutely true, and also absolutely meaningless.
+Without any explanation to accompany the growing number of corrections that are being made over time, the database becomes increasingly impossible to validate.

 ## Epilogue

 I long ago advocated for greater transparency in what SCDB chooses to add or correct in its database, including